Intelektika-team/Intelektika-team/README.md

 - **PiCore Toolkit**
     Universal libraries (Python/C++), drivers, and APIs for hardware control, sensors, and networking.

+- **The Patch Project**
+    Unical hardware automation controller and software for than.

 - **System Software**
     Lightweight OS builds, debuggers, and utilities for flashing, monitoring, and optimizing your devices.